MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

 **Parse** uses **MongoDB** and loosely-typed objects to allow clients to store whatever information they would like in whatever format is convenient.

 Games can write arbitrary **SQL** queries to retrieve data for the game.
 This is very flexible, but it’s *also easy* to make mistakes that impact your game’s performance.
-It’s also *hard to scale* -- if your game suddenly takes off, you may need to shard your database to keep up with growth.
+In addition, it’s  *hard to scale* -- if your game suddenly takes off, you may need to shard your database to keep up with growth.

 PlayFab takes a different approach...